Best kettle of 2024 in the UK - the top 13 electric kettles reviewed and ranked

 That's right, the makers of some of our favourite cast iron cookware favourites ProCook have expanded into the small appliances market, launching this kettle and matching 2-slice toaster (which has an RRP of £69 from ProCook).

-Available in silver, black and stainless steel, we think the stylish look of this kettle can rival much more expensive versions.
-There aren't fancy features (such as variable temperature controls or LED indicators, but for your money, what you'll get in return is a solidly good kettle, with a fair capacity that'll last you for some time.
+Available in silver, black and stainless steel, I think the stylish look of this kettle rivals much more expensive versions.
+There aren't fancy features (such as variable temperature controls or LED indicators), but for your money, what you'll get in return is a solidly good kettle, with a fair capacity that'll last you for some time.

 Best kettle and toaster set